 Here’s your chance to vote for the 2021 SABR Analytics Conference Research Awards winners.

 The SABR Analytics Conference Research Awards will recognize baseball researchers who have completed the best work of original analysis or commentary during the preceding calendar year.
 Nominations were solicited by representatives from SABR, Baseball Prospectus, FanGraphs, and the Internet Baseball Writers Association of America.

 To read any of the finalists, click on the link below.
 Scroll down to cast your vote.

 As the 2021 season approaches, we’re pleased to announce that FanGraphs and RotoGraphs are now accepting applications to join our staff.
 We are hiring for a variety of part-time, paid writing positions.

-Contributors typically write three times a week.
-Familiarity and comfort with the data here on FanGraphs is a requirement, but just as importantly, we’re looking for writers who can generate their own ideas and questions while providing interesting analysis or commentary on the game of baseball.
+This is a part-time, paid position.
+Contributors will be asked to write twice a week.
+Pay will be commensurate with experience, with the opportunity for additional raises.
+Familiarity and comfort with the data here at FanGraphs is a requirement, but just as importantly, we’re looking for writers who can generate their own ideas and questions while providing interesting analysis or commentary on the game of baseball.
 From free agent signings to statistical analysis, teams’ top prospects to in-game strategy, we endeavor to cover it all, highlights to lowlights.
 Sometimes we do that with a bit of silliness; other times, we’re more serious.
 But what all of our work has in common is a commitment to asking interesting questions and using rigor, creativity, and the latest analytical tools to find the answers for our readers.